Word divider

-In punctuation, a word divider is a form of glyph which separates written words.
-In languages which use the Latin, Cyrillic, and Arabic alphabets, as well as other scripts of Europe and West Asia, the word divider is a blank space, or whitespace.
+In punctuation, a word divider is a glyph whose purpose is to separate words.
+In languages which use the Latin, Cyrillic, and Arabic scripts, as well as other scripts of Europe and West Asia, the word divider is a blank space, or whitespace.
 This convention is spreading, along with other aspects of European punctuation, to Asia and Africa, where words are usually written without word separation.
+However, there are a number of other word divider characters in use as well, either currently or historically.
+For example, the interpunct, often used in Latin inscriptions.

 In character encoding, word segmentation depends on which characters are defined as word dividers.

 History

 In Ancient Egyptian, determinatives may have been used as much to demarcate word boundaries as to disambiguate the semantics of words.
 Rarely in Assyrian cuneiform, but commonly in the later cuneiform Ugaritic alphabet, a vertical stroke 𒑰 was used to separate words.
 In Old Persian cuneiform, a diagonally sloping wedge 𐏐 was used.